louisza/CarND-Behavioral-Cloning-P3/README.md

  the steering angles (and speed) to the simulator.
 The simulator provides a image captured by a dash camera that the trained network will then use to predict the correct steering angle.

- Here is a gif showing you hwo the manual simulator works:
+ Here is a gif showing you how the manual simulator works:

  ![Car simulator on manual training][CarSimManual]